Chart Color Schemes

 Clarendon features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.0% of all households, including 38.6% couples with children, 37.4% couples without children, and 6.6% single parent families.
-Non-family households comprise the remaining 17.0%, with lone person households at 15.0% and group households making up 1.3%.
-The median household size is 2.7 people, larger than the Greater Adelaide average of 2.5.
+Family households account for 83.0% of all households, consisting of 38.6% couples with children, 37.4% couples without children, and 6.6% single parent families.
+Non-family households make up the remaining 17.0%, with lone person households at 15.0% and group households comprising 1.3% of the total.
+The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households